What is stoozing? How to make free money from credit cards

 Pros and cons of stoozing

-You can make free money and it is legal.
+- You can make free money in a legitimate and legal way.

-If this happens to you, or you are rejected altogether, but you have already locked your savings away in a fixed rate savings account you could end up in a situation where you might have to try and get your money back from the savings account provider to clear the debt that you have on the original 0% purchase credit credit card.
+- If you have lock your savings away in a fixed rate savings account, you could end up in a situation where you might have to try and get your money back early from the savings account provider to clear the debt that you have on the 0% purchase credit credit card.
 You are unlikely to be able to do that, at least without incurring some kind of financial penalty.

-Obviously you don’t have to use a fixed term savings account (where you lock your money away to get 4 or 5% interest a year) because you can now get a decent level of interest on some easy access savings accounts and some high interest current accounts.
+Obviously you don’t have to use a fixed term savings account (where you lock your money away to get more interest) because you can now get a decent level of interest on some easy access savings accounts and some high interest current accounts.

 Stoozing alternative - use a cashback credit card instead